carpentries/instructor-training/01-introduction.md

-they are likely to produce positive results, but when those techniques are deployed more widely to teachers who have seen one bandwagon after another roll by, results will regress to the mean.
+they are likely to produce positive results, but when those techniques are deployed more widely to teachers who have seen one bandwagon after another roll by, results will regress to the mean, or even beyond.

 This course will cover several methods and tools of instructional design, exploring their strengths and weaknesses,